 and

 Furthermore

 \end{theorem}

-Since the optimal $h$ is generally small and the optimal value of $m$ tends to be only moderately large (on the order of 10 to 100 for the models we tested), the indicator in the summand of $M_i(x)$ is zero for many values of $x$.
-In other words, $M_i$ is sparse.
+For the models we tested, the optimal value of $m$ was only moderately large (on the order of 10 to 100), and the indicator in the summand of $M_i(x)$ is zero for many values of $x$.
+Whenever those two conditions hold, $M_i$ sparse.
 Consequently, storing $\{M_i\}_{i=1}^n$ does not require too much memory, and the terms $M_i^T M_j$ and $\overline{M}^T M_i$ are cheap to compute. \Cref{alg:trace_estimation} summarizes how we compute the traces.
 Using the sparsity of the $M_i$ is important, because otherwise the vectors are too large to store and the operations are slow.

 \begin{corollary} Fix $n,m\in\mathbb{Z}_{\ge 1}$ and $h\in[0,t]$.
 Also fix an $\alpha\in(0,1)$, and let $\chi_\alpha^2(v)$ be the $1-\alpha$ quantile of the $\chi^2$ distribution with $v$ degrees of freedom.
 An approximate $1-\alpha$ confidence interval for $\sum_{x\in\tilde{\mathcal{S}}} \big(\hat{p}_t^\nu(x;n,m,h)-p_t^\nu(x)\big)^2$ is $[0,U_n/(nm^2)]$, where